AqwamCreates/DataPredict/docs/index.md

   * Small developers and non-B2B organizations earning ≤3K USD within 365 days (not per 365 days) can use DataPredict™ for free!

+  * Standard and White-Label tiers available for commercial projects.

 * For information regarding potential license violations and eligibility for a bounty reward, please refer to the [Terms And Conditions Violation Bounty Reward Information](TermsAndConditionsViolationBountyRewardInformation.md).

 ![DataPredictIconSmall](https://github.com/AqwamCreates/DataPredict/assets/67371914/1122cce4-747b-4054-88f0-2685414b0d73)